stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/api-test.md

 ![Details of a  test with failed assertions](./assets/api_test_jsonpath_fail_details.png)

-Now that you know how to create API tests and interpret their results, you can create a more complex Multistep API test in the next lesson.
-Click the **Continue** button below to proceed.
+Now that you know how to create API tests and interpret their results, click the **Continue** button below to create a more complex Multistep API test.